 Transgender, Gender Nonconforming, and Nonbinary Folx

 One important aspect of my practice is providing therapy for people of all genders.
-Of course, I also work with cisgender people (those whose personal identity and gender corresponds with the sex they were assigned at birth) who have transgender and/or nonbinary partners, friends, and family members.
-My interest in serving these people and communities developed in the 1990’s when I first had personal relationships with transgender friends and partners.
+Of course, I also work with cisgender people (those whose personal identity and gender corresponds with the sex they were assigned at birth).
+Sometimes I work with cisgender people about other issues, and I see a lot of cisgender folx who have transgender and/or nonbinary partners, friends, and family members.
+My interest in serving people of all genders developed in the 1990’s when I first had personal relationships with transgender friends and partners.

 Some of my compassion, interest, sensitivity, and sense of connection made more sense to me when I embraced my own nonbinary identity.
-I began coming out to friends and colleagues and using they/them pronouns in 2014.
-I continue to deal with the challenges of being misgendered in my personal and professional life.
+I came out to friends and colleagues and started using they/them pronouns in 2014.
+I continue to deal with the challenges of being misgendered (and feeling unseen) at times in my personal and professional life.

 In the fall of 2018, I deepened my education and training by completing 19 hours of Continuing Education in Transgender Medical and Mental Health Care offered by WPATH.
 While I have not opted to continue the path to call myself a Gender Specialist, I do regularly consult with colleagues on my cases to deepen and continue my learning.
 I commit myself to providing affirming care to people of all genders and I commit myself to ongoing learning.